malloydata/malloy-cli/README.md

 ## Installation

-Download the latest release here:
+Download the latest release here: {link to releases will go here once we launch CLI}

 The folder contains a binary named `malloy-cli`.
 Try running it in the terminal via `{path to malloy-cli}/malloy-cli --help`